Step 6: Types | Language Workshop

 Add a REPL command to infer the type of an expression:

-Add a REPL command that lets the user search for all available functions via their type (a la Haskell’s Hoogle):
+Add a REPL command that lets the user search for all available functions (i.e., those in the current environment) via their type, a la Haskell’s Hoogle:

-Allow the user to specify an unknown type by using an underscore:
+Add type level metavariables.
+These allow the user to specify an unknown type by using an underscore, which is then inferred by the typechecker:

 _is not an “any” type; it’s simply a concrete type that should be inferred.
 You may need to restructure your type checker if you assume function arguments are always given a type annotation by the user.